Canon 1D Mark II N vs Nikon D2X

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark II N and the D2X have been discontinued, but can regularly be found used on eBay.
 The D2X was replaced by the Nikon D2Xs, while the 1D Mark II N was followed by the Canon 1D Mark III.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D Mark II N vs Nikon D2X

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark II N or the Nikon D2X – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D Mark II N: